theccraft-git/OPCore-Ready/README.md

 ## 🤝 Contributing

 Found a bug?
-Have a suggestion for macOS Tahoe support?
+Have a suggestion for this project?
 1. Fork the project.
 2. Create your Feature Branch.
 3. Open a Pull Request!